astrosaturn/astrosaturn/README.md

 # 🌌 Hello!
 My name is Eric, or you can call me Saturn.
 I'm a computer science student from Ontario, Canada.
-I’m passionate about buildimg all kinds of technology, from high-level applications to low-level systems.
+I’m passionate about building all kinds of technology, from high-level applications to low-level systems.

 I am currently in my summer internship in the CDA team in Kingston at the Department of National Defence.
 Right now I'm working on a full-stack Vue/Nuxt application for CAF members!